Loading required package: flowWorkspaceData

 ## alias pop parent dims gating_method gating_args ## 1: lymph + singlets FSC-A,SSC-A flowClust K=2,target=c(1e5,5e4) ## collapseDataForGating groupBy preprocessing_method preprocessing_args ## 1: NA NA prior_flowClust NA

 FSC-A) goes first,

 SSC-A) the second.
 This order doesn’t affect the gating process but will determine how the gates are displayed.

 help(flowClust)for more details of these arguments

-flowClustalgorithm also accepts and extra argument,
+flowClustalgorithm accepts the extra argument

-priorthat is calculated during
+priorthat is calculated during the

-preprocessingstage (before the gating).
-We supply the
+preprocessingstage (before the actual gating).
+Thus, we supply the

 This is similar to the